Rimple-kumari/richpanel-task/README.md

-# 📬 richpanel-task
+# 📬 Richpanel-task

 This is a full-stack web application built as part of a Richpanel interview assignment.
-The app integrates with the Facebook Graph API to fetch and respond to direct messages from users, mimicking helpdesk functionalities.
+The app integrates with the **Facebook Graph API** to fetch and respond to direct messages from users, mimicking helpdesk functionalities.
 It provides an organized UI for customer support agents to manage conversations efficiently.

 ---

 ## 🚀 Features

-- 🔐 Facebook OAuth-based login & token handling
+- 🔐 **Facebook OAuth-based login & token handling**
-- 📥 Fetch Facebook Page messages using Graph API
+- 📥 **Fetch Facebook Page messages using Graph API**
-- 📤 Reply to user DMs directly from the UI
+- 📤 **Reply to user DMs directly from the UI**
-- 🧠 Organized interface for viewing conversations
+- 🧠 **Organized interface for viewing conversations**
-- 🌐 Real-time updates using polling (or extendable via WebSockets)
+- 🌐 **Real-time updates using polling (or can be extended with sockets)**
-- ⚙️ Environment-based configuration using `.env` file
+- ⚙️ **Environment-based configuration using `.env` file**

 ---

-## 🛠️ Tech Stack
+## 🛠 Tech Stack

-### 🔷 Frontend
+### ✅ Frontend
 - React.js
 - Tailwind CSS
 - Axios

-### 🔶 Backend
+### ✅ Backend
 - Node.js
 - Express.js
 - Facebook Graph API